portfolio-performance/portfolio/README.md

 ## Building with Maven

 Maven is not required (anymore) to develop Portfolio Performance as you can develop using the Eclipse IDE with the setup above.
-The Maven build is used for the [Travis CI](https://travis-ci.org/buchen/portfolio) build.
+The Maven build is used for the [Github Actions](https://github.com/buchen/portfolio/actions) build.

 ### Configure